Ocean cruising in the Western Mediterranean and Atlantic Isles

 Las Palmas, Gran Canaria

-With its famous beach Las Canteras, the capital of Gran Canaria is often compared to Rio de Janeiro.
-Cruise ship passengers can take their pick from basking in the city’s year-round sunshine on the golden sand beach, exploring the postcard-perfect old town or sampling some of the superb cuisine at one of Las Palmas’ excellent tapas bars.
+With its famous beach Las Canteras, the capital of Gran Canaria, Las Palmas, is often compared to Rio de Janeiro.
+Cruise ship passengers can take their pick from basking in the city’s year-round sunshine on the golden sand beach, exploring the postcard-perfect old town or sampling some of the superb cuisines at one of Las Palmas’ excellent tapas bars.

 Naples has long been underrated, but slowly people are starting to wake up to its charms.
 The birthplace of pizza is also home to high-profile museums, such as the Museo Archaeologico Nazionale and the Museo di Capodimonte.
 The ancient city of Pompeii is only 16 miles from Naples, making it a perfect half- or full-day trip for those stopping off while cruising around the Western Mediterranean.

 Probably Italy’s most famous cruise port, Venice is a city made for cruising.
 Sailing into Venice via the Guidecca Canal takes you right into the heart of the city.
 Must-see sights include the St Mark’s Basilica, Burano and the Bridge of Sighs.